bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-localization.md

 2. Choose the project

-These docs are currently being updated for the HTML5 client.

-For helping to translate the HTML5 client, visit [BigBlueButton v2.2 HTML5 client](https://www.transifex.com/bigbluebutton/bigbluebutton-v22-html5-client/).
+For helping to translate the HTML5 client, visit [BigBlueButton v2.3 HTML5 client](https://www.transifex.com/bigbluebutton/bigbluebutton-v23-html5-client/).

-For the legacy Flash client, visit the [BigBlueButton project](https://www.transifex.com/bigbluebutton/bigbluebutton-dev/).

 You'll see a list of languages ready for translation.

 3. Click the name of the language you wish to translate

-   If you don't find your language, please post on the [BigBlueButton Mailing List](http://groups.google.com/group/bigbluebutton-dev/topics?gvc=2) requesting it be added.
+   If you don't find your language, please request to have it added using the Transifex menu.

 4. Click 'Join team' to join the localization team for your language